NiccoloSalvini/thesis/docs/02-scraping.md

 The first attempt was using `furrr` package [@furrr] which enables mapping (i.e. `map`) through a list from `purrr`, along with a `future` parallel back end. furrr gets along with the Tidyverse paradigm so it is expected to grow and maintained.
 Workers are specified though a plan with the command `plan(multisession, workers = 2)`.
 Then the function operates as many other seen purrr variations:
 `furrr::future_map(scrape(), .progress = T)`.
 Future is intuitive and easy to use, offers progress bar notifications and a dedicated website that covers also remote EC2 connections.Furthermore recently it has widened the flexibility of workers strategies by chunking strategy allowing to tweak batches of workers.
 The approach has shown decent performance, but its run time drastically increases when more requests are sent.
 This leads to a preventive conclusion about the computational complexity: it has to be at least linear with steep slope.
-Empirical demonstrations have been made:
+Empirical demonstrations have been made: (pensa se fare più simulazioni, prende tempo)